scrtlabs/secret-vrf-challenge-contract/README.md

 This is part of the [Getting Started Guide](https://example.com).
 It is meant as an easy to understand first contract example.
 Therefore, it is expected to value readability over optimized code and idiomatic Rust.

+### How is this different from Secret IDE?

+(Secret IDE)[https://github.com/digiline-io/Secret-IDE-Plugin] is an awesome tool, that sets up a Jetbrains IDE in the browser for you, with amazing templates to start from.
+This Gitpod dev env is mainly for users that either:

+* Are on M1, and cannot run LocalSecret locally
+* Cannot, or don't want to install docker just to play with a contract
+* Simply prefer the interface of VSCode to that of Jetbrains